Symyx Technologies

 Symyx Technologies, Inc. was a company that specialized in informatics and automation products.
 Symyx provided software solutions for scientific research, including Enterprise Laboratory Notebooks and products for combinatorial chemistry.
-The software part of the business became part of Accelrys, Inc. in 2010 and then in 2014 this company merged with Dassault Systèmes.
+The software part of the business became part of Accelrys, Inc. in 2010, and in 2014, the company merged with Dassault Systèmes.
 Symyx also offered laboratory robotics systems for performing automated chemical research, which in 2010 was spun out as Freeslate, Inc.

 Products

 Symyx offered high-speed combinatorial technologies for the discovery of new materials.
 Using proprietary technologies - including instruments, software and methods - Symyx was able to generate hundreds to thousands of unique materials at a time and screen those materials rapidly and automatically for desired properties.
 This approach was said to deliver results hundreds to thousands of times faster than traditional research methods, at a fraction of the cost.
 Symyx applied this technology to revolutionize materials discovery in the life sciences, chemical, and electronics industries.